 I’ve been making this green smoothie recipe for decades, it’s my go-to!
 And while you can make variations to it (see my tips below), it really is an everyday green smoothie that you can turn to repeatedly.
 In fact, it might actually get you excited to get out of bed in the mornings to blend it up!
 So, what makes this recipe the best?

-• It’s super simple — just five basic ingredients.
+• It’s super simple.
+There’s just five basic ingredients.
+And you may have them in your fridge already!

-• Unlike other recipes, this one actually tastes good.
-It’s not overly bitter and has a hint of natural sweetness.
+• This one actually tastes good.
+Unlike other recipes, it’s not overly bitter and has a hint of natural sweetness.
+But it’s not too sweet.
+I’m quite confident you’ll love this green smoothie just as much as my green juice!

 Ingredients for a green smoothie.